Avignon Provence-alpes-cote Dazur, France Travel Guide

 All major car rental companies have desks at MRS, offering flexibility for onward travel in Provence.

-International flights generally connect through major European hubs before reaching Provence.
+International flights generally connect through primary European hubs before reaching Provence.

 As a Schengen Area member, border verifications are typically minimal or non-existent for journeys between member countries.
 Random checks can occur.
 Full immigration procedures apply for non-Schengen travelers upon first entry.

-Roads are generally well-maintained.
+The roads are generally good-maintained.
 Traffic is often heavy in and around major cities during peak hours.
 Be aware of cyclists.
 Speed cameras are common.

-Gare Routière (bus station) is next to Avignon Centre train station, the main hub for regional and long-distance bus services.
+Gare Routière (bus station) is next to Avignon Centre train station, the main hub for local and long-distance bus services.

 The Rhône River flows past Avignon, but scheduled passenger services for arrival or departure are generally limited to tourist cruises offering scenic views rather than point-to-point transportation.